 - empowering the Advocate to represent the rights, interests and viewpoints of persons with disabilities

 The advocate will report to the Minister of Community and Social Services and will be required to submit an annual report.

-Creating an advocate was a recommendation from members of the disabilities community during the PDD Safety Standard Consultation in 2016.
+Establishing an advocate was a recommendation from Albertans with disabilities during the PDD Safety Standard Consultation in 2016.
 Advocacy was identified as critical within the PDD community to ensure people with disabilities are supported to lead fulfilling lives.

-We’re asking Albertans with disabilities, families, service providers and support organizations to provide feedback on the planned role and responsibilities of the advocate as outlined in Bill 205.
+In March 2018, more than 1,300 Albertans with disabilities, families, service providers and support organizations provided input on the planned role and responsibilities of the advocate as outlined in the act.

-If you have any issues accessing or filling out the survey, please contact the Ministry of Community and Social Services at email@example.com.
+For general questions about the advocate, contact the Ministry of Community and Social Services at email@example.com